gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/identity/solution-guides/Appendix-B--Setting-Up-the-Test-Environment.md

 ##### <a name="to-create-a-virtual-network"></a>Para criar uma rede virtual

-1. Abra o Gerenciador Hyper-V.
+1. Abra o Gerenciador do Hyper-V.

 2. No menu **Ações**, clique em **Gerenciador de Rede Virtual**.